supervision

 Monash University is one of the top universities in Australia and is ranked #44 in the Times Higher Education (THE) World University Rankings 2023.
 Monash is also home to one of the strongest cryptography and cybersecurity research groups in Australia (and more broadly in the Asia-Pacific region).

 The cybersecurity group at Monash has a particular focus on cryptography and its applications (e.g., to blockchain).
-We aim to have a collaborative, friendly environment for anyone involved in the group.
+We aim to have a collaborative, friendly environment for anyone involved in the group and have a highly diverse team.
 As a researcher in the group, PhD candidates get an excellent opportunity to collaborate with leading researchers in cybersecurity both internally at Monash and externally thanks to the group’s existing connections and joint grants.

 Why choose to live and study in Melbourne?